aphalo/ooacquire/README.md

 the Git repository at GitHub.
 For this we can use package ‘remotes’.
 As package’s ‘ooacquire’ although coded mainly in R but includes one function in C++, the build chain for R packages needs to be installed.
-In MS-Windows this is achieved by installing Rtools.
+In MS-Windows this is achieved by installing Rtools and in OS X and Linux by installing the tools needed to build R packages from sources.

 Assuming that R and the build tools are installed the following steps should be done in sequence:

+1.  **Temurin 8 OpenJDK**, **Corretto 8 OpenJDK**, or **Java 8 JDK**
-1. Install the **Java 8 OpenJDK** (Java Open development kit). *The Java run-time is not enough!* Temurin’s OpenJDK is free in contrast to Oracle’s Java 8 JDK.
+    (Java Open development kit). *The Java run-time is not enough!*
+    Temurin OpenJDK and Corretto OpenJDK are free distributions, in contrast to Oracle’s Java 8, which has some restrictions and is less frequently updated.
 2. Install the **rOmniDriver run-time** from Ocean Optics which is a free download.
 It is the same installer as for the non-free SDP, but if run-time is selected during installation no key/password are asked for.
-3. Install the **R packages** ‘photobiology’, ‘photobiologyInOut’, ‘ggspectra’ plus the ‘tidyverse’, all available from CRAN.
+3. Install the **R packages** ‘photobiology’, ‘photobiologyInOut’, ‘ggspectra’ ‘rJava’ and ‘tidyverse’, all available from CRAN.
 4. Install ‘rOmniDriver’ from GitHub.
 5. Install ‘ooacquire’ from GitHub.